theiagen/tbp-parser/docs/outputs/coverage.md

 sample_name  locus_tag  gene_name  percent_coverage  average_depth  qc_warning
 sample01     Rv1908c    katG1      100.000           2202.284
 sample01     Rv1908c    katG2      100.000           3556.657
-                                   ↑ each BED line measured independently (positions 1–200 for katG1, 150–400 for katG2)
+                                   ↑ each `BedRecord` measured independently (positions 1–200 for katG1, 150–400 for katG2)
 ```

 The locus coverage report combines all reads from katG1 and katG2 into a single measurement across positions 1–400.
-The target report calculates coverage for each BED line separately.
+The target report calculates coverage for each `BedRecord` separately.

+---

 ### Resolving overlapping regions

 In the example above, katG1 and katG2 share an overlapping region (positions 150–200).
-Without overlap resolution, a read spanning that region gets counted in **both** targets — inflating the locus coverage when they're aggregated together.
+Without overlap resolution, a read spanning that region gets counted in **both** `BedRecord`s — inflating the locus coverage when they're aggregated together.

-With `--resolve_overlapping_regions` enabled, tbp-parser identifies reads that **only** appear in non-overlapping portions of each target and uses those as a whitelist:
+With `--resolve_overlapping_regions` enabled, tbp-parser identifies reads that **only** appear in non-overlapping portions of each `BedRecord` and uses those as a whitelist:

 ```
 katG1: ├─────────────────┤